Ekinsley02/Chess-CS386/README.md

 # Use GCC to compile the main files and create an executable named "chess"
 gcc -Wall main.c chessUtility.c pieceUtility.c -o chess
 ```
-See demo video below for a example compile and test run
+See steps below for a example compile and test run

 ## Running the tests